Municue

 2 hearings·Last: Apr 23, 2026·Zoning·District·Notable

-A new Specific Use Permit would allow vehicle display, sales, and service operations on a property on CF Hawn Frontage Road, northwest of Ellenwood Street.
-This commercial use would operate within Planned Development District 535 and would establish a vehicle-focused business in the area.
+A Specific Use Permit application proposes to allow vehicle display, sales, and service operations on CF Hawn Frontage Road northwest of Ellenwood Street.
+This would introduce a commercial automotive use to the area within Planned Development District 535.

 Mar 26: Carried: 14 to 0